-Title: ‘Cut off, built up’ A series of new sculptural pieces I’m working on.
+Title: ‘Cut down, built up’ is a series of new sculptural pieces I’m working on.
 Where I’m exploring balance in relation to sustainability and the built environment.
-To make the sculptures I’m using off cuts from certified Sapele, a hard wood from the African rainforest, also know as African Mahogany.
+To make the sculptures I’m using wood off cuts from a carpenters workshop.
+Some of the wood is certified Sapele, a hard wood from the African rainforest that was cut under license.
+Sepele is also know as African Mahogany.
+New pieces from this collection will be exhibited as part of the exhibition titled:

 COVID: Their Souls take flight: